Children’s nightgowns, bathrobes recalled for violating federal safety standard

-Consumer product safety advocates are alerting people to two recalls involving children’s sleepwear.
+(WXIN) — Consumer product safety advocates are alerting people to two children’s sleepwear recalls.

 Both recalls were initiated because the products fail to meet flammability standards for children’s sleepwear.
 This can pose a risk of burn injuries to children.